saviorab1/fcj-leftover/content/8-Setting-Up-Amazon-Bedrock-Legacy/8.4-Update-Data-Schema/_index.md

 - **temperature**: Response randomness (0.4 for balanced creativity)
 - **type**: Data type being sent (text in this case)

+#### Understanding Token Counts

+LLMs process text in tokens, which roughly correspond to word pieces.
+Both request payloads (your `messages` and prompt) and model responses consume tokens.
+Pricing and context limits are token-based; `max_tokens` limits the number of output tokens only.

+To estimate token usage for prompts and responses, use the Token Calculator for LLMs: [https://token-calculator.net](https://token-calculator.net).
+It provides approximate token counts across major models and reference pricing to help budget your usage.

 #### Update Data Schema

 Replace the content of `amplify/data/resource.ts` with: